-cPanel, Inc. has been the web hosting industry’s most reliable, intuitive web hosting automation platform since 1997.
+cPanel, L.L.C. has been the web hosting industry’s most reliable, intuitive web hosting automation platform since 1997.
 The Company is a private company located in Houston, Texas

 The Company is not a hosting company or a data center.
 Instead, it licenses a web hosting automation platform that provides an interface and tools to automate and simplify website hosting on a business to business basis.
 These products are licensed as “cPanel®”, “WHM®” and “cPanel & WHM®.”
 Because of the nature of the Company’s products, these products do not transmit to the Company significant information about the Company’s customers.
 Information that the Company does have about its customers is generally limited to transactional information about their license and aggregate use of its products.
 The information consists of billing information, contact information, the domain name where the Company’s customers’ sites are hosted, and limited access to IP address information.
 The Company does not have control over, or access to, any website’s content even if that website is administered through its products.
 The Company does not process or store email on behalf of customers.
 As a result, the Company is rarely an online repository of information that is useful to law enforcement, as evidenced by its transparency reporting.